The Beatles: Sgt. Pepper's Lonely Hearts Club Band

 Freed from the burden of touring, the Beatles embraced an increasingly experimental approach as they recorded Sgt.
 Pepper's Lonely Hearts Club Band, beginning in late November 1966.
 According to engineer Geoff Emerick, the album's recording took over 700 hours.
 He recalled the band's insistence "that everything on Sgt.
 Pepper had to be different.
 We had microphones right down in the bells of brass instruments and headphones turned into microphones attached to violins.
 We used giant primitive oscillators to vary the speed of instruments and vocals and we had tapes chopped to pieces and stuck together upside down and the wrong way around."
 Parts of "A Day in the Life" featured a 40-piece orchestra.
 The sessions initially yielded the non-album double A-side single "Strawberry Fields Forever"/"Penny Lane" in February 1967; the Sgt.
 Pepper LP followed with a rush-release in May.
 The musical complexity of the records, created using relatively primitive four-track recording technology, astounded contemporary artists.
 Among music critics, acclaim for the album was virtually universal.
 Gould writes:

 In the wake of Sgt.
 Pepper, the underground and mainstream press widely publicised the Beatles as leaders of youth culture, as well as "lifestyle revolutionaries".
 The album was the first major pop/rock LP to include its complete lyrics, which appeared on the back cover.
 Those lyrics were the subject of critical analysis; for instance, in late 1967 the album was the subject of a scholarly inquiry by American literary critic and professor of English Richard Poirier, who observed that his students were "listening to the group's music with a degree of engagement that he, as a teacher of literature, could only envy".
 The elaborate cover also attracted considerable interest and study.
 A collage designed by pop artists Peter Blake and Jann Haworth, it depicted the group as the fictional band referred to in the album's title track standing in front of a crowd of famous people.
-The heavy moustaches worn by the group reflected the growing influence of hippie style, while cultural historian Jonathan Harris describes their "brightly coloured parodies of military uniforms" as a knowingly "anti-authoritarian and anti-establishment" display.
+The heavy moustaches worn by the group reflected the growing influence of the hippie movement, while cultural historian Jonathan Harris describes their "brightly coloured parodies of military uniforms" as a knowingly "anti-authoritarian and anti-establishment" display.

 Sgt.
-Pepper topped the UK charts for 23 consecutive weeks, with a further four weeks at number one in the period through to February 1968.
+Pepper topped the UK charts for 23 consecutive weeks, with a further four weeks at number 1 in the period through to February 1968.
 With 2.5 million copies sold within three months of its release, Sgt.
 Pepper's initial commercial success exceeded that of all previous Beatles albums.
+It was the first rock album to win the Grammy Award for Album of the Year.
 It sustained its immense popularity into the 21st century while breaking numerous sales records.
-In 2003, Rolling Stone ranked Sgt.
-Pepper at number one on its list of the greatest albums of all time.